laravel/docs/cache.md

 	Cache::decrement('key', $amount);

-#### Storing An Item In The Cache Permanently

-	Cache::forever('key', 'value');

-#### Retrieve An Item & Update Value If Missing
+#### Retrieve Or Update

 Sometimes you may wish to retrieve an item from the cache, but also store a default value if the requested item doesn't exist.
+For example, you may wish to retrieve all users from the cache or, if they don't exist, retrieve them from the database and add them to the cache.
 You may do this using the `Cache::remember` method:

 	$value = Cache::remember('users', $minutes, function() {
 		return DB::table('users')->get();
 	});

+If the item does not exist in the cache, the `Closure` passed to the `remember` method will be executed and its result will be placed in the cache.

 You may also combine the `remember` and `forever` methods: